bazaah/jaesve/README.md

 ### Example Usage

-For a simple example lets use the following JSON:
+For a simple example, let's use the following JSON:

 ```json
 //sample.json